Vampire bats and ship's rats

 Buildings along the waterfront.

-When we aren’t exploring or socializing…
+The City Hall.
+When we aren’t exploring or

-However, not even the CAPE crew can party and explore all the time, and most of our time is taken up with the usual mundane stuff of life – work, boat jobs, school, shopping, cooking and cleaning.
+socializing… However, not even the CAPE crew can party and explore all the time, and most of our time is taken up with the usual mundane stuff of life – work, boat jobs, school, shopping, cooking and cleaning.
 We are quite fair and the chores are divided evenly.
 I work, do a bit of school and add jobs to the list of things to do.
 David does jobs on the list and the bulk of the schooling.
 We both cook, with the children helping.
 The children do school, the washing up and organize the laundry.
 We all go shopping, mess the boat up and then tidy it up again (when I have a temper tantrum about the state of it).
 We all read – a lot, play games, and watch DVDs now and then.
 The children scoot, play LEGO, Nintendo DS games, Littlest Pet Shops, Bratz, and draw and paint – and read a bit more.
+We took the marina pool car out on a mission to find Lidl for a tin-and-bottle shop.
+It was like a comedy of errors as we sailed past every turning we needed.
+We saw signposts for the place – but always on the other carriageway.
+We finally ended up on the motorway on the way to Oristano, 60 odd miles away.
+We did, finally, find Lidl and you will be pleased to know that it was just the same as usual.
+Oh, and by the way, Beth and I have had our hair cut – short.
+As we are bows-to, getting on and off the boat

 Half-way through the operation; the middle rail has been removed, but the top rail and lights are still intact.

-Boat school continues with practical problem solving and maths, writing up journals electronically, story planning and writing, lots of IT on the new laptop, more on the bird project, and branching out into the realms of Noah’s Ark (and all things animal and rainbow).
+Boat school Boat school continues with practical problem solving and maths, writing up journals electronically, story planning and writing, lots of IT on the new laptop, more on the bird project, and branching out into the realms of Noah’s Ark (and all things animal and rainbow).
 Beth and Bryn went across to WANDERING DRAGON for Sunday school – an introduction to Excel, the film Evan Almighty (in line with the Ark theme), and a crash course in fudge making.
 They are currently word processing the menu for the one-night opening of the WANDERING DRAGON Pizza Emporium.
+The Stonking Great

+Thunderstorm Thunderstorms are quite a feature of our weather at the moment, and we get one every few days.
+They range from the odd flash and rumble in the distance, to black thundery squalls that rush in (50 knots is the most wind we’ve had so far), drop a deluge of rain on us but leave us in bright sunshine half an hour later.
 We had one Stonking Great Thunderstorm that started at 04:00 and went on until about 10:00, dropping 4 inches of rain on us in that time.
 We escaped lightly in the marina (we only got winds of 35 knots), but parts of the city were more badly hit – a tornado blew a bus into the dock near the ferry port and capsized a yacht, and four people were killed in mudslides.
 The high volume of rain diluted the salt water in the salt pans behind the city and killed hundreds of fish – most of which then found their way down to the harbour and bobbed around in the marina, bloated and smelly, for a couple of days before being picked off by the seagulls, or sinking.
+We get some impressive sunsets too – perfect for adding to my extensive collection of photos of lighthouses and sunsets.
+In the absence of any new lighthouses to shoot while we are marina bound, I have extended my scope to include moon shots.
+Here, for your delight and enjoyment are a couple of recent additions to my portfolio…

-Moon rise over the marina (which would have been quite good if there hadn’t been a load of boats in the way).
+Moon rise over the marina (which would have been quite good if there hadn’t been a load of boats in the way). |